About experiential learning

 Connect with faculty

-Connect with potential faculty research mentors to discuss your interest and goals.
-Most often, students work directly with a Cornell faculty member on a project within or related to the faculty member’s research.
+Connect with potential faculty research mentors to discuss your interests and goals.
+Most students work directly with a Cornell faculty member on research projects within the mentor's field of study and expertise.

 Additional resources